-The LTC1876 dual high efficiency DC/DC controller brings the considerable benefits of 2-phase operation to portable applications for the first time.
+The LTC1628 and the LTC3707 are the first dual high efficiency DC/DC controllers to bring the considerable benefits of 2-phase operation to portable applications.
 Notebook computers, PDAs, handheld terminals and automotive electronics will all benefit from the lower input filtering requirement, reduced electromagnetic interference (EMI) and increased efficiency associated with 2-phase operation.

 Why the need for 2-phase operation?
-In most dual constant-frequency switching regulators, both regulators are operated in phase (i.e., single-phase operation).
+Up until the LTC1628 was introduced, constant-frequency dual switching regulators operated both channels in phase (i.e., single-phase operation).
 This means that both switches turned on at the same time, causing current pulses of up to twice the amplitude of those for one regulator to be drawn from the input capacitor and battery.
 These large amplitude current pulses increased the total RMS current flowing from the input capacitor, requiring the use of more expensive input capacitors and increasing both EMI and losses in the input capacitor and battery.

-With 2-phase operation, the two channels of the dual-switching regulator are operated 180 degrees out of phase.
-This effectively interleaves the current pulses coming from the switches, greatly reducing the overlap time where they add together.
+With 2-phase operation, the two channels of the dualswitching regulator are operated 180 degrees out of phase.
+This effectively interleaves the current pulses drawn by the switches, greatly reducing the overlap time where they add together.
 The result is a significant reduction in total RMS input current, which in turn allows less expensive input capacitors to be used, reduces shielding requirements for EMI and improves real world operating efficiency.

-Figure 3 compares the input waveforms for a representative single-phase dual switching regulator to the LTC1876 2-phase dual switching regulator.
+Figure 3 compares the input waveforms for a representative single-phase dual switching regulator to the LTC3707 2-phase dual switching regulator.
 An actual measurement of the RMS input current under these conditions shows that 2-phase operation dropped the input current from $2.53A{RMS}$ to $1.55A{RMS}$.
 While this is an impressive reduction in itself, remember that the power losses are proportional to I{RMS}^2 , meaning that the actual power wasted is reduced by a factor of 2.66.
 The reduced input ripple voltage also means less power is lost in the input power path, which could include batteries, switches, trace/connector resistances and protection circuitry.
 Improvements in both conducted and radiated EMI also directly accrue as a result of the reduced RMS input current and voltage.